Southampton-RSG-Training/intro-to-hpc/episodes/5_hpc_technologies.md

 thousands of processors, each working on their own part of the problem.
 To be able to wield this power, we need to understand how to write parallel code.
 This is far more complicated than the scope of this episode.
 Therefore we will, instead, look at the landscape of the core HPC technologies used today.
-In particular, we will look at the following parallel frameworks: OpenMP, MPI, CUDA and OpenACC.
-We'll additionally also look at the programming languages used in HPC and touch briefly on how we measure the performance and scalability of our code.
+In particular, we will look at the following parallel frameworks: OpenMP, MPI, OpenACC and CUDA.

 ## Common programming languages